orstavik/JoiComponents/book/chapter2/Discussion_conflicting_gestures.md

 you alert the browser that no native `double-tap to zoom` gesture is needed nor wanted.
 This frees the mobile browser from having to wait and see if such a zoom might be intended, enabling the mobile browser to skip the obligatory 300ms grace period and dispatch the click immediately.

 But, if you thought the complexities ended here, you would be.. an optimist.
 The web being web, nothing is as simple as just a list of alternative solutions.
-You have to moderate this list to take into account that some browsers support some of the solutions, while other browsers other solutions.
+You have to moderate this list to take into account that no browser supports all the alternatives.
+In this case, Safari does not support CSS `touch-action`.
+And Chrome has started to execute some native event handlers such as scroll *before* the app's own event handlers, thus seriously disturbing the JS approach of `e.preventDefault()`.
-However, The only thing the glue and ductape does is putting the wool back on the sheep.
-`<meta name="viewport">` and `touch-action` fix the problem of the conflicting gestures by removing `double-tap to zoom`.
-And, web being web, Safari has not implemented `touch-action`, so for

-So, basically, the browsers fixes our problem of impatience by giving us web developers the tools to remove the `double-tap to zoom` gesture.
-The browsers tried to solve the conflict using patience.
-When that didn't work, they just let us remove the youngest, least needed and least loved offender.
-It's like parenting.
+Here, in the case of removing `double-tap to zoom`, the remaining solution seems obvious.
+Add `<meta name="viewport" width="device-width">` to you html header, thus removing the native `double-tap to zoom` gesture, and glue the yarn back on the sheep.
+But, as the next example will show us, when it comes to `drag to pan to scroll`, it is better to just throw as much glue, ductape and knots as you possibly can so that no matter where your poor sheep web app happens to be opened, the yarn sticks.

+After reading this, you might ask yourself: what just happened?
+Did you just tell me that the conflict between two native gestures that happened when mobile browsers added `double-tap to zoom` can be fixed by me only by removing said native gesture?
+Yup, that is basically it.
+The browsers fixed the conflict of content-defined-for-large-desktop-screens+small-smartphone-screens by requiring the users to be patient.
+And we fix the problem of impatient users by removing the same `double-tap to zoom` gesture.
 You cut the wool of the sheep, but now the sheep is cold.
-Solution: Use glue, ductape and knots to put the yarn back on the sheep.
+Solution: Use glue and ductape and tie the yarn back on the sheep.

-((Conflicts between custom composed events and natively implemented composed events))
+## Example 2: Everyone wants drag!

+The previous example was a conflict between two native events.
+You are totally blameless for that.
+This next conflict you need make yourself.
+It is time to loot at conflicts between custom gestures and native gestures.

 ## What the h*¤#% is CSS "touch-action: none" and "user-select: none"?
 The browsers have of course encountered conflicting gestures before.
 Heck, they made them!